amitapl/amitapple.snowsite/Snow/_posts/2014-05-12-webjobs-graceful-shutdown.md

 ### Updating the graceful period ###

-The graceful period can be updated for any WebJob, the way to do it is to create a file called `job.settings`  with the following content: `{ "stopping_wait_time": 60 }`
+The graceful period can be updated for any WebJob, the way to do it is to create a file called `settings.job`  with the following content: `{ "stopping_wait_time": 60 }`

 *The time is specified in seconds*